-The Cameron University Department of Music will present the Cameron University Concert Choir and the Cameron University Centennial Singers in concert on Tuesday, October 10 at 7:30 p.m. in the Cameron University Theatre.
-Admission is $10 for adults and $5 for students and senior adults.
-Cameron students, faculty and staff are admitted free with proper identification.
+The Cameron University Concert Choir and special guest the MacArthur High School Choir will present “Fall Into Music,” a joint concert on Tuesday, October 30 at 7:30 p.m. in the Cameron University Theatre.
+Tickets are $10 for adults and $8 for students and seniors.
+CU students, faculty and staff are admitted at no charge with proper identification.

 The Concert Choir, conducted by Dr. Christian Morren and accompanied by Tom Willoughby on piano and Diana Webb on piano, will present a wide variety of music.

 “With almost 40 members, the choir has grown significantly,” says Morren.
 “The Cameron students are engaged and work hard, and the music in this program is as diverse as the members of the choir.”